ericgundrum/SquidHallBE/README.md

 sudo systemctl start squidhallmu_restart.timer
 ```

+The server restarts automatically once a day to clear the Hall of
+all visitors at the time specified in 'server/quidhallmu_restart.timer'.
+This has the added benefit of releasing any resources leaked by the nodeJS server.
+Note that clients are not notified they have been kicked from the Hall;
+the only way they know is that visible avatars are fozen in place.

 Colyseus server log message are written to the system journal.
 View them with a command such as
 `sudo journalctl -u squidhallmu.service --since=-5m -f`.